"Everybody has an addiction; mine happens to be success."

 Understanding how Drake creates his most personal songs reveals the Type 3 psychology in action.

 When crafting tracks about his life, Drake described his process as deeply introspective: "when I make an album, all I want you to know is I hear you."
-This isn't just about connecting with fans—it's about processing his own emotional experiences through the lens of universal relatability.
+This isn't just about connecting with fans.
+It's about processing his own emotional experiences through the lens of universal relatability.
 He transforms personal pain into carefully crafted vulnerability that serves both artistic and commercial purposes.

 His creative ritual involves: